Tel3text/unity-plexus-effect/index.md

 - I kicked off this blog by summing up my impressions from the [NLP Summit 2020](https://www.nlpsummit.org/)
 - My second blog post describes my experience at [EMNLP 2020](https://2020.emnlp.org/) (work in progress)

-Feel free to also look at two projects from earlier this ye
+Feel free to also look at two projects from earlier this year:
+- [Sentiment analysis](h